BushLife - A Guided Duck Hunt

 The Fast Flock

-Here’s where experience comes in.
-We were chatting and 3 birds flew by in a split second – I thought nothing of it.
-But my guide on the other hand leapt from his chair into the cold river turned sideways and took a bird before I even knew what had happened.
+Here’s where hunting experience comes in.
+We were chatting, and 3 birds flew by in a split second – I thought nothing of it.
+But my guide, on the other hand, leapt from the chair into the cold river, turned sideways and took a bird before I knew what had happened.
 We now had a duck to add to our catch.

-As the morning progressed, my guide had called in a beautiful Mallard and it was my turn to shoot.
-Again, I got him with the first shot and it took a quick follow-up to finish it.
-This Mallard had 5 curls on his tail feathers which my guide says he has never seen.
+As the morning progressed, my guide called in a beautiful Mallard – it was my turn to shoot.
+Again, I got him with the first shot, but it took a quick follow-up to finish it.
+This Mallard had 5 curls on his tail feathers, which my guide says he has never seen.
 For my first duck, I got something special.

 Big Flocks are Bad News

-And, so I learned many things that day.
-As successful as our waterfowl hunt was going, it was one of those days when the geese were moving in big flocks and a bit far away from where we were.
+And, so, I learned many things that day.
+As successful as our waterfowl hunt was, it was one of those days when the Canada geese were moving in big flocks and a bit far away from where we were.

-Most often calling was unsuccessful, understandably as I doubt they’d even hear it over all their ruckus.
-When our calls were heard, we’d get the odd few birds that would break away from the flock, but not come in close enough to shoot.
+Most often, calling was unsuccessful.
+Understandably, I doubt they’d even hear it over the ruckus that they created.
+When our calls were heard, we’d get the odd few birds that would break away from the flock, but no one came in close enough to shoot.

-What I learned, was that the more birds there are, the less likely it is to separate some from the flock.
-This can be attributed to the fact that many more collective eyes can spot that something is not quite right with the decoys or a couple of oddly dressed humans sitting in the bush with 12 gauges. 🙂
+The moral was that the more birds there are, the less likely it is to separate some from the flock.
+This can be attributed to the fact that many more collective eyes can spot that something is not quite right with the decoys or a couple of oddly dressed humans sitting in the bush with 12 gauges. ๐Ÿ™‚

 Pro Tip!